CyrusTheLesser/Citruslib/readme.md

 In the player log file, located in LocalLow/Landfall/ect/ect In a server's Guestbook file after connecting to a server with this plugin installed

-Most default commands are listed below.
+Some default commands are listed below.
+A Command List is generated in the server file detailing ALL of the commands.
 <details>